echo-saurav/nomie6-oss/README.md

+I am hosting this my personal use in [nomie](https://saurav-nomie.web.app/) here

 # Nomie 6 Open Source

 Since Closing down nomie (https://nomie.app), I wanted to provide it as an open source project.